SkandhHanda-Sk/Fin-Sight/Testing/Docker-Guide.md

 This guide explains the purpose of the Docker setup and provides clear, step-by-step instructions for any developer who wants to get the project running.
-It assumes you are using the improved `docker-compose.yml` that manages both the frontend and backend services.

 ---

 # Docker Guide for Fin-Sight